-- The first type pleads for more small-scale agriculture and local production.
-In some densely populated areas in Europe, so the reasoning goes, it simply makes no sense to have large-scale agricultural production.
-If these regions do not want to give up agriculture, farming and agriculture should be transformed and more oriented towards production for local consumption.
-Simultaneously, some ideas also articulate concern about the way agriculture is addressed in debates on climate change.
+- A first type refers to agriculture.
+It pleads for more small scale agriculture, and local production and consumption of seasonal vegetables.
+In some densely populated areas in Europe, so the reasoning goes, it simply makes no sense to have large scale agricultural production.
+If these regions do not want to give up agriculture, farming and agriculture should be transformed and more oriented towards production for local consumption "Move away from the globalisation of food production" (Respondent 7298). - Simultaneously, some ideas also articulate concern about the way agriculture is addressed in debates on climate change.
 Some respondents argue that we should 'decriminalise agriculture'.
-What is needed is a long-term plannability for agriculture so that the people who work in this important sector also obtain a clear and realistic perspective and will be willing and able to invest in further transforming agriculture. - A second type of idea refers to animal welfare.
+What is needed is a long-term plannability for agriculture so that the people who work in this important sector also get a clear and realistic perspective and will be willing and able to invest in the further transformation of agriculture, in short, "A clear plan for farming policies so that farmers know where they stand with changing legislation" (Respondent 4696). - A second type of idea refers to animal welfare.
 Some respondents simply plea for more respect for animal rights.
 Others strongly refer to 'mass meat production'.
 They argue that cheap meat does not reflect the cost that 'factory farming' or 'factory breeding' inflict on the environment.
 In general, some young people also argue for reducing meat consumption.